 Let’s hear it directly from the CBO report:

-This same CBO paper goes on to point out that changes in technological change in medical practice (which is likely to show up as “intensity”) is believed to account for the most of the real growth.
+This same CBO paper goes on to point out that technological change in medical practice (which is likely to show up as “intensity”) is believed to account for the most of the real growth.